alxers/book_of_proof/10_chapter.md

 A tree always have n - 1 edges given that there is an n vertices.

 Example:
 Proposition.
-If n in N, prove that there is n - 1 edge in a tree.
+If a tree has n vertices, then it has n - 1 edges.